The Year of Second Chances

 Amy simply nodded, sipped her cappuccino, and left the table to reorder or something—she sort of evaporated from my imagination the way she often does.

-The truth is, I'm genuinely excited about 'RJ Decker.'
-After months of watching foreign cities land the big productions while Wilmington's soundstages are silent, having an ABC pilot choose our fair city feels like a real vote of confidence in our local film industry.
+The truth is, I’m genuinely excited about RJ Decker.
+For months, we’ve watched other cities land the big productions while Wilmington’s soundstages stayed quiet.
+So having an ABC pilot choose our fair city feels like a much-needed vote of confidence in our local film industry.

-"When do we begin stalking the production office?"
-Amy asked, returning to our table with cheese danish and a fresh coffee.
+When do we begin stalking the production office?"
+Amy asked, returning to our table, where I imagined her eating a cheese danish and sipping a fresh coffee.

 "We observe," I corrected, although I knew shed nailed what we actually do.
 "We observe from a respectful distance.
 After obtaining proper permissions."

+That's about all there is to report from our fair city at the beginning of 2026.
 And so, I say, here's to RJ Decker—may it bring thrills to our screens, jobs to our community, and with any luck, blog material that doesn't end with me being escorted away by security.

 No comments: